 - Dead Space: A regular occurrence throughout the franchise:

 - The architecture of Hell in the Doom series, in addition to its green marble and red brick structures, is often composed of walls of skulls and screaming faces.

 - Final Fantasy V: At first, Exdeath's castle seems to be a normal such building, but this is an illusion.
 After Kelgar gives his life to break the illusion, the party discovers that the castle is built out of the Warlock Exdeath's many victims.
 The walls are made of grotesque skeletons and such, but they are very clearly shown to be breathing, so it's not certain whether or not the unfortunate beings are fully aware of their predicament or if they really are dead.

-- Mega Man Zero 4: In the Final Boss battle, for his One-Winged Angel, he merges himself with the entirety of the Kill Sat he's in, turning him into neither completely human nor machine, with only his head sticking out as the part of him that's still visibly human.
+- Mega Man Zero 4: In the Final Boss battle, for his One-Winged Angel, Dr. Weil merges himself with the entirety of the Kill Sat he's in, turning him into neither completely human nor machine, with only his head sticking out as the part of him that's still visibly human.
 The process of it is especially painful, consisting of cables and other parts jamming into his body, spraying copious amounts of blood all the while.

 - Shin Megami Tensei:

 - Digital Devil Saga 2 sees this trope played out in the E.G.G.
 Facility after Heat took over and God corrupted its data.
 Anyone who did not go insane ended up literally fused with the plastic, glass and metal ceiling due to how unstable the whole structure has become, and from various malfunctioning teleportation portals around the facility.
 Players can converse with the unfortunate victims, who will laugh hysterically or beg players to get away.